Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/transformer.md

 * Local Relation Networks for Image Recognition
 * Stand-Alone Self-Attention in Vision Models

-## dictionary lookup problem
+## Dictionary lookup problem (2021, PVT) (count=5)

-> Some works model the vision task as a dictionary lookup problem with learnable queries, and use the Transformer decoder as a task-specific head on top of the CNN backbone.
-(PVT, )
+> (2021, PVT) Some works [4, 64, 55, 43, 17] model the vision task as a dictionary lookup problem with learnable queries, and use the Transformer decoder as a task-specific head on the top of the CNN backbone, such as VGG [41] and ResNet [15].

-* End-toend object detection with transformers
+* DETR
-* Deformable DETR: deformable transformers for end-to-end object detection.
+* Deformable DETR
 * [Segmenting Transparent Object in the Wild with Transformer](https://arxiv.org/abs/2101.08461)
     * Title: Segmenting Transparent Object in the Wild with Transformer
     * Year: 21 Jan `2021`